Bachelor of Engineering (Honours) (Environmental)

 Environmental Engineering embraces parts of Civil Engineering, with an emphasis on management, system design, water, geotechnical and transport engineering.
 It also covers aspects of Chemical Engineering, applied and biological sciences, and environmental studies.
 To get you work ready, you'll apply these skills through 60 days of approved industry training.

-UNSW is the top Engineering faculty in Australia and #49 in the world according to the 2023 QS Rankings.
+UNSW is ranked 1st in Australia and 31st globally for Engineering and Technology by QS World University Rankings by Subject, 2024.
 The Bachelor of Engineering (Honours) (Environmental) is taught by the School of Civil and Environmental Engineering.
 We’re known as the leading Civil and Environmental Engineering School in Australia.
-Globally, we’re ranked 16th by QS Rankings and 10th by AWRU.
+Globally, we’re ranked 17th by QS World University Rankings by Subject, 2024 and 10th by AWRU.

 As a leading centre for environmental research, we ensure the outcomes of our research are woven into our teaching.
 Our work includes environmental footprint analysis, life cycle assessment and sustainable consumption and production.